An ancient giant statue has been lying on its back for centuries on a hill on the scenic Greek island of Naxos.

 There is a claim that the cracks in the statue were not spotted until late in the production process.
 Alternatively, ancient sculptors may have been concerned that the statue would break if it were to be moved.

 The reason could also have been something as prosaic as lack of funding for continued work on the gigantic statue.
 In any event, the spirit of this colossal statue lives on through the centuries despite its unusual nature.

 Naxos: Island overtaken by history

-Apart from boasting a fascinating past, Naxos possesses a lovely natural landscape since it is the greenest island in the Cyclades archipelago.
-In addition to having beautiful beaches, its rural villages are set into a backdrop of green valleys and mountains.
+Apart from boasting a fascinating past, Naxos possesses a lovely natural landscape, since it is the greenest island in the Cyclades archipelago.
+In addition to having beautiful beaches, its rural villages are set against a backdrop of green valleys and mountains.

 See all the latest news from Greece and the world at Greekreporter.com.
 Contact our newsroom to report an update or send your story, photos and videos.
 Follow GR on Google News and subscribe here to our daily email!